Miscellaneous tools

 field_count The count for each field type for tables with rt and percolate types

-columnar Indicates that the Columnar library was used
+columnar Indicates that the columnar lib was used

-columnar_field_count The number of fields that use the Columnar library
+columnar_field_count The number of fields that use the columnar lib

 Backup metrics

-The Manticore backup tool sends anonymized metrics to the Manticore metrics server by default in order to help improve the product.
-If you don't want to send telemetry, you can disable it by running the tool with the --disable-metric flag or by setting the environment variable TELEMETRY=0.
+The Manticore backup tool sends anonymized metrics to the Manticore metrics server by default in order to help the maintainers improve the product.
+If you wish to disable telemetry, you can do so by running the tool with the --disable-metric flag or by setting the environment variable TELEMETRY=0.

-The following is a list of all collected metrics:
+Below is a list of all metrics that we collect:

 Metric Description

 collector 🏷 backup.
-Indicates that this metric comes from the backup tool
+Means this metric comes from the backup tool

 os_name 🏷️ Name of the operating system